There are so many direct benefits of life coaching children:

 The coaching setting

-I work from my home in Barnet so that children feel relaxed in a comfortable family environment.
+I work from my home in North London so that children feel relaxed in a comfortable family environment.
 I also do SKYPE coaching if your child is unable to visit me for geographical reasons.
-SKYPE is a great, flexible, low-cost way to resolve your child’s issues from the comfort of their own home and it is just as effective.
+SKYPE is a great, flexible way to resolve your child’s issues from the comfort of their own home and it is just as effective.

 The duration of the sessions

 My face to face and SKYPE sessions are weekly, unless you state a preference otherwise.
-The face to face sessions last 45 minutes and I generally see children for three sessions.
-My SKYPE telephone sessions are 30 minutes long and they come in a set of three.
-The sessions are at the child’s pace and am able to tackle the main problem the child has in the first session.
+The face to face sessions last 45 minutes and the SKYPE sessions are 30 minutes long.
+The sessions are at the child’s pace and I am able to tackle the main problem the child has in the first session.
+There is no average when it comes to how long I will see a child however 95% of the children that I see will have 3 sessions in total.

-Typically I work with children aged six years old to young teenagers.
+Typically I work with children aged six years old to teenagers.

 All my sessions are confidential unless a child gives me permission to discuss our conversations with their parents or they have disclosed something to me that I need to pass onto Social Services.
 Most children are happy for me to talk to their parents between sessions.
 It not only allows me to make the parent aware of how the child wants to solve the problem but the parent knows what changes they can expect to see.
 With the parent on my side they can talk to the child about their emotional and behavioural progress and encourage them to keep going with changing their actions/thoughts/beliefs.